scarothers/truth-trailers/american-hustle.md

-0:08	Melvin Weinberg, convicted con artist.

-            He sold fake loans.
+0:09	Melvin Weinberg was con artist hired by the FBI for the ABSCAM operation from 1978-80.

-0:18	The FBI hired him [hired? or forced to deal or face prison?] to help catch politicians taking bribes.
+0:13	The goal was to catch politicians accepting bribes.

-            The operation was known as Abscam.
+0:18	Jesus said no such things.

-0:23	Richie DiMaso is based on two FBI agents.
+0:23	The character of Richie DiMaso is based on two FBI agents.

-0:28 	Politicians were caught accepting cash bribes for: casino licenses, streamlined immigration, granting political asylum, and investment schemes.

-0:35	Weinberg’s mistress, Evelyn Knight, was part of many of his scams -- but not Abscam.
+0:35	Evelyn Knight was involved never involved with ABSCAM,

-Oh, and she was actually English.
+and she was actually English.

+0:41 	His comb-over wasn’t that elaborate

 0:48	Carmine Pulito is a stand in for Camden mayor Angelo Errichetti.

-He offered bribes and took kickbacks from congressmen who offered favors.

-[Was he a well-meaning guy caught in a well-meaning hustle as portrayed in the movie, or was he just a crook?]

 0:56	Cynthia Marie Weinberg was much older than depicted in the film.

-After she learned about his mistress, she accused her husband of taking payoffs and profiting from ABSCAM. [confusing. not sure what we’re saying.]

-(She eventually committed suicide.)

-1:15	The fake sheik was played by three FBI agents, including an American who spoke no Arabic.
+1:07	[a lorem ipsum line appears here that we obviously have to take out]

+1:15	Three FBI agents played the role of one sheik.

+1:27	Before working for the FBI, Weinberg sold fake loans.

-1:30	Weinberg invented dozens of scams for the FBI besides Abscam.
+1:30	He invented dozens of scams for the FBI.

-1:39	For the first time in American history, the FBI videotaped government officials accepting bribes.

-1:49	The money exchanges took place at the home of a Washington Post reporter who unknowingly had rented it to the FBI.
+1:37	Politicians were caught accepting cash bribes for:
+	casino licences
+	streamlined immigration
+	granting political asylum
+	investment schemes

-1:53	Errichetti was convicted of federal bribery charges.
-He served about 3 years in prison.
+1:53	Errichetti was convicted of federal bribery and served about 3 years in prison.

 1:59	Not to mention…
 six members of the House of Representatives,